 - Negotiating after a denial: If any part of your claim is rejected, your lawyer can sit down with your employer or their insurance company and work toward an agreement that all parties can live with.

-Still have questions?
-Prospective clients are always welcome to contact our office for a free case review.
+If you still have questions, prospective clients are always welcome to contact our office for a free case review.
 A member of our team would be happy to address your questions and concerns.

 We are proud to serve our clients in several specialty areas, including helping people recover workers’ compensation.
-Here are how just a few of our clients reviewed us after working with our firm:
+Here are just a few of our clients’ reviews after working with our firm:

-“I was treated like a friend rather than just a client.
+- “I was treated like a friend rather than just a client.
 Andrea and Katrina made me feel comfortable and anytime I had any questions, I always received a quick response.
-I highly recommend this firm because they will work hard for you as they did for me.” ~ Sheila
+I highly recommend this firm because they will work hard for you as they did for me.”

 Our legal team is ready to review your case as well and help you work towards the best possible outcome.